MicrosoftDocs/visualstudio-docs/docs/python/managing-python-on-azure-app-service.md

 Using requirements.txt is recommended because it's easy to reproduce your exact package set both locally and on the server.

 > [!Note]
 > There's no C compiler on your web server, so you need to install the wheel for any packages with native extension modules.
-Many popular packages provide their own wheels; for packages that don't, use `pip wheel <package_name>` on your local development computer and then upload the wheel to your site.
+Many popular packages provide their own wheels.
+For packages that don't, use `pip wheel <package_name>` on your local development computer and then upload the wheel to your site.
 For an example, see [Managing required packages](python-environments.md#managing-required-packages)

 ### Kudu REST API